West Nile Virus - Join the SWAT Team!

 Town of Cedaredge is giving away free mosquito larvicide dunks to all residents from June 1 – Sept.
 30. Dunks can be picked up at Town Hall, the Police Department and the Cedaredge Golf Course.

 Town of Hotchkiss Town Hall has information on abatement.
 Delta County Annex is offering mosquito dunks and information for prevention.
 Contact Town Hall for more information.
+Pat's Bar and Grill is offering mosquito dunks and information for prevention.

 Listen to an in depth discussion on what is happening with mosquito surveillance, mitigation, and protecting yourself from West Nile Virus hosted by Jill Spears with KVNF radio: